A few days ago, Chris sent me a link to Barry Schwartz’s lecture on TED…”Take a look, very provocative” he said. And it was.

-Speaker was talking of negative effects of too many choices on human life.
+The speaker was talking about the negative effects of too many choices on human life.
 Too many choices increase paralysis and decrease satisfaction.
 Having too many choices contributes to depression.
 The answer is setting a personal fishbowl, which is a euphemism for imposing limits on choices and income redistribution.

 Mr. Schwartz, let me tell you my part of the story.

-I lived a half of my life under totalitarian regime and the other half in the United States.
+I lived a half of my life under a totalitarian regime and the other half in the United States.
 While you may have heard how people lived there, I actually was in the system for more than 30 years.
 Choices were limited or none altogether.
-You went to grocery store and shelves were quite often empty.
-There were no radios a few years after war, because the government didn’t want you to listen to Radio Free Europe.
-If you somehow got a radio and somebody reported this to the police, you ended up in jail.
-For a car I waited one year, for an apartment seven years and you got whatever they gave you.
+You went to the grocery store and the shelves were quite often empty.
+There were no radios a few years after the war because the government didn’t want you to listen to Radio Free Europe.
+If you somehow got a radio and somebody reported this to the police, you end up in jail.
+For a car, I waited one year, for an apartment seven years, and you got whatever they gave you.
 There was no choice.
-And I was lucky, because my Mother had friends, who had access to “sources”.
-You looked at people on the street and they all were dressed in the same, uninteresting clothes.
-Very limited choices.
+And I was lucky because my Mother had friends, who had access to “sources”.
+You looked at people on the street, and they were all dressed in the same, uninteresting clothes.
+The choices were limited.

-When my Mother came to this country, the biggest thing she was overwhelmed by was, you guessed it, so many items on the shelves in grocery stores.
+When my Mother came to this country, she was overwhelmed by, you guessed it, so many items on the shelves in grocery stores.
 She was shocked, then amazed, but she learned and adapted.
 Mother never complained, never got depressed.
-Actually it was a good feeling, because she felt in charge!
+Actually, it was a good feeling because she felt in charge!
 (You had to know my Mother).
-My wife had taught her how to shop and she was looking forward to their weekly trips to a local grocery store.
+My wife had taught her how to shop, and she was looking forward to their weekly trips to a local grocery store.
 It took her longer, but we will forgive her.
 She was in her 60s and her English was rudimentary.

-As far as disappointment after decision was made, well, there will always be people who are disappointed.
+As far as disappointment after the decision was made, well, there will always be people who are disappointed.
 Be it good, bad or no decision at all.
-Depression? that I don’t know.
-Recent studies show that medical residents working restricted, shorter hours are not less prone to depression than their counterparts working longer hours.
+Depression?
+That I don’t know.
+Recent studies indicate that medical residents working restricted, shorter hours are not less prone to depression than their counterparts working longer hours.
 Must be some other reason.

-And when you decide to limit number of salad dressing in a store, what would be a good number? one hundred? fifty? forty nine?
+And when you decide to limit the number of salad dressing in a store, what would be a good number?
+One hundred?
+Fifty?
+Forty-nine?
 Who would decide?
 Who would enforce?
 More rules and regulations.
 The idea is initially intellectually appealing, but doesn’t work.
 Just like communism.

-In this country we go the other way.
-If we will not involve a patient in the decision making process and something goes wrong, who do you thing will be on our backs?
-You will be surprised how many times patients have very strong feelings and are educated enough to make a proper decision.
+In this country, we go the other way.
+If we do not involve a patient in the decision-making process and something goes wrong, who do you think will be on our back?
+You will be surprised how many times patients have strong feelings and are educated enough to make a proper decision.
 Just like in a jury system.